 Occupational pension transfers

-It is possible to transfer an occupational pension to a personal pension, SIPP or a new employer's occupational pension if that scheme allows transfers.
+It is possible to transfer an occupational pension, or work pension, to a personal pension, SIPP or a new employer's occupational pension if that scheme allows transfers.

 It is possible, however, that if you transfer a company pension to a personal pension or a SIPP that some benefits of your old scheme may be lost.
 Benefits such as life cover and spouse/partner or dependent benefits can be invaluable and should not be dismissed lightly.